Pine Script Multi-Timeframe Analysis with request.security()

 Things That Will Trip You Up (Learn From My Mistakes)

-• Different markets behave differently - What works for forex might not work for crypto or stocks.
-Test on your specific markets.
+- Different markets behave differently — What works for forex might not work for crypto or stocks.
+I haven't tested my multi-timeframe strategies on commodities at all.

 Getting Started With Your Own Multi-Timeframe Setup